MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-configure-operations-manager-to-communicate-with-sqlserver.md

 ms.topic: article
 ---

-# How to Configure Operations Manager to Communicate with SQL Server
+# How to configure Operations Manager to communicate with SQL Server

 >Applies To: System Center 2016 - Operations Manager